Huarui-zhou/population-genetics-simulations/README.md

 ## Disclaimer

 These programs are intended for educational and exploratory use.

-They are simplified population-genetic models and are not intended to represent every biological process affecting natural populations.
+They are simplified population-genetic models and are not intended to represent all biological processes acting in natural populations.

 ---